IBM-Blockchain-Archive/marbles/tutorial_part1.md

 They should be thought of as isolated environments that communicate over HTTP.
 This walk through will jump from one to another as we setup and explain each part.
 It's important to identify which part is which.
-There are certain keywoards and context clues to help you identify one from another.
+There are certain keywords and context clues to help you identify one from another.

 1. The Chaincode Part - This is GoLang code that runs on/with a peer on your blockchain network.
 Also called `cc`.
 Anything blockchain happens here.
 1. The Client Side JS Part - This is JavaScript code running in the user's browser.
 User interaction code happens here.
 1. The Server Side JS Part - This is JavaScript code running our application's backend. ie `Node.js` code which is the heart of Marbles!
-Sometimes refered to as our `node` or `server` code.
+Sometimes referred to as our `node` or `server` code.
 Functions as the glue between the user and our blockchain.

 #Chaincode
 To understand what is going on we need to start looking at the chaincode.
 The complete cc code for this example can be found [here](https://github.com/IBM-Blockchain/marbles-chaincode/blob/master/hyperledger/part1/part1_chaincode.go).